 - 5.2 The Government liberalized the fertilizer industry by decontrolling prices in early 1990.
 Any registered company with the capacity to handle and distribute fertilizer is free to import the commodity.
 The Government will not operate a fertilizer subsidy scheme.
 It is expected that supply/demand interactions working within the framework of liberalized prices for farm produce will rationalize fertilizer use.
 The marketing of other agricultural and livestock inputs is also liberalized.
-The Treasury will forgo duty on imports of fertilizers, agro-chemicals, livestock drugs, and selected agricultural machinery and equipment in an effort to keep domestic prices of these inputs low. - 5.3 The Government will provide as a matter of national priority, allocation of foreign exchange for the importation of priority agricultural and livestock inputs, giving preference to farmers' co-operatives, farmers' companies and farmer groups for imports of inputs for their members.
+The Treasury will forgo duty on imports of fertilizers, agro-chemicals, livestock drugs, and selected agricultural machinery and equipment in an effort to keep domestic prices of these inputs low. - 5.3 The Government will facilitate, as a matter of national priority, access by private sector importers foreign exchange for the importation of priority agricultural and livestock inputs, giving preference to farmers' cooperatives, farmers' companies and farmer groups for imports of inputs for their members.
 The Government will set aside the necessary foreign exchange for this purpose. - 5.4 In the case of Artificial Insemination (A.I.) and animal health, the Government will continue funding programmes that will eventually either charge full-cost recovery charges or be transferred to the private sector.
-During the transition enhanced funding will be required to improve the services given to farmers. - 5.5 Over the period 1993/94 to 1995/96, the Government will require to fund the five (5) per cent subsidy on imports of fertilizers and veterinary drugs.
+During the transition enhanced funding will be required to improve the services given to farmers.